 I can see how all of the topics covered will be transferable into my professional life.
 All my assessments have been flexible, allowing me to be assessed on a topic of my choice, which means I’ve been able to tailor my learning to my own experience and interests.

 The application process through the University website was pretty simple on the whole.
-The hardest part was probably describing why I wanted to do the course, but my tutors helped me with the application process.
 I also applied for student finance through the government website to fund my MSc.
-It was a very different process to when I applied for my undergraduate funding as it’s not means tested based on your household income, you have to figure out how much you’ll need.
-If I’m honest I did get a little confused with it but I contacted my University’s support team and they talked me through the process.
+If I’m honest I did get a little confused with it but I contacted Edge Hill support team and they talked me through the process.

+I trust my own instincts a lot more.
 I was nervous about transitioning from undergraduate to postgraduate.
-Everyone says the work is harder – and to a certain extent that’s true.
-But the staff on my course have been phenomenal at guiding me and reassuring me that I’m more than capable.
+The staff have been phenomenal at guiding me and reassuring me that I’m more than capable.
 I’ve definitely transitioned from a solo student to a more collaborative learner.
-My tutors have encouraged me not to take things at face value, and challenge what is taught.
-Because of this, I trust my own instincts a lot more than I did as an undergraduate.

-My plan is to continue at Edge Hill for another three years to undertake a PhD with Rugby League Cares.
-I’m super excited – and a little nervous – but I know I’m in safe hands with the tutors and lecturers I’ve had for the last few years.
-It sounds cliché, but I know they’ll support me and push me to be the best I can be.
-From there, I hope to become a university lecturer or mental health and wellbeing lead within elite sport.
+I know I’m in safe hands with the tutors and lecturers.
+I know they’ll support me and push me to be the best I can be.
+My plan is to continue at Edge Hill to undertake a PhD with Rugby League Cares.
+I hope to become a university lecturer or mental health and wellbeing lead within elite sport in the future.

+If you’re interested and excited about the topic, that makes a world of difference.
 My biggest tip would be to pick something you’re genuinely excited about.
-Don’t just do a postgraduate degree to avoid the real world or because you don’t know what else to do because you will find it hard.
-If you’re interested and excited about the topic, that makes a world of difference.
-Also, find out early on who your tutors could be and make sure you get a good vibe off them, because they’ll be your biggest source of support.
+Find out early on who your tutors could be and make sure you get a good vibe off them, because they’ll be your biggest source of support.
 If you’re still nervous, try to chat with people currently doing the course you’re interested in and ask them about their experience.
 They’ll give you honest answers, and reassure you that postgraduate life isn’t as scary as it’s made out to be.